uos/rmcl/README.md

 ## Examples

+To learn how to use RMCL ROS nodes in your project, visit https://github.com/aock/rmcl_example.

-How to use RMCL functions in your Node: `src/nodes/examples`.
+To learn how to use RMCL library in your Node: `src/nodes/examples`.

 # Roadmap